Antoinette Baldin, PhD

-Through established core skills and abilities, General Education provides the foundation for personal, professional and social growth and life long learning.
-General Education encompasses the following areas of higher learning: communications and humanities, mathematics, life and physical sciences, and social and behavioral sciences.
-Collectively, General Education course work enhances learners’ abilities to:
+Through established core skills and abilities, General Education provides the foundation for personal, professional, and social growth and life long learning.
+General Education encompasses the following areas of higher learning: communications and humanities, mathematics, life, and physical sciences, and social and behavioral sciences.
+Collectively, the General Education course work enhances learners’ abilities to:

 - Understand human behavior and work effectively with others;